pbrandiezs/udacity-frontend-final-project-restaurant-reviews/README.md

 * Date: October 3, 2019

 ### Overview
-* This project is a demonstration of several Front End Web Development skills: working with Service Workers / Offline web design, A11Y accessibility, responsive web design, and using map API's.
-Initial starter code has been provided.
-The project consists of modifying the starter code extensively (including resolving issues), implementing a service worker, A11Y accesibility implementation, and modifying the layout for a responsive design, supporting mobile devices through desktop.
-The service worker implementation provides for a more responsive site during poor or offline connections.
+* This project is a demonstration of several Front End Web Development skills: working with Service Workers / Offline web design, A11Y accessibility, responsive web design, and using map API's, html, javascript, and CSS.
+* Initial starter code has been provided.
+* The project consists of modifying the starter code extensively (including resolving issues), implementing a service worker, A11Y accesibility implementation, and modifying the layout for a responsive design, supporting mobile devices through desktop.
+* The service worker implementation provides for a more responsive site during poor or offline connections.

 ### Summary of third-party resources used:
 * Initial starter code provided by Udacity: